 Video Input is used to select the video input to be shown on the PIP window.
 A red arrow in the list indicates the current video input for the main screen.
-This function makes it possible to view video from two different sources simultaneously.
+Using this function it possible to view video from two different sources simultaneously.